N0TM3-1/rpi-server/README.md

 # rpi-api
-An API for my Raspberry Pi server
+A set of scripts to control a Raspberry Pi server